North County Transit District: COASTER commuter rail

 The COASTER is a 41 mi commuter rail service that runs north and south between Oceanside and Santa Fe Depot in Downtown San Diego.
-A total of 126 trains run every week, with expanded service offered in the spring and summer and additional trains scheduled for special events as needed.
+A total of 192 trains run every week, with expanded service offered and additional trains scheduled for special events as needed.

 The COASTER's first day of service was February 27, 1995.
-The annual ridership is 1.7 million people, with an average weekday ridership of 5,700 people in 2015.
+The annual ridership is 993,000 people, with an average weekday ridership of 2,500 people in 2025.
 The COASTER route serves 8 stations on its route, including the termini at Oceanside and Santa Fe Depot in downtown San Diego.
-Currently, COASTER equipment consists of 7 locomotives and 28 bi-level coaches.
+Currently, COASTER equipment consists of 9 locomotives and 34 passenger cars.

 The North County Transit District owns and maintains two rail yards for their COASTER commuter rail service.
 The first yard is the main maintenance and servicing facility located north of Oceanside at Stuart Mesa on Camp Pendleton, and it is shared with Metrolink and the BNSF Railway's local freight trains (formerly the Pacific Sun Railroad).
 The second yard is shared with the San Diego Trolley at 12th & Imperial Transit Center in Downtown San Diego; this rail yard stores trainsets during mid-days until they're ready to be used again for northbound services.

 Left: A COASTER Bombardier BiLevel cab car at San Diego's Santa Fe Depot.

 Right: A COASTER Siemens SC-44 Charger locomotive at Oceanside Transit Center.